natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-18-surreal-the-sound-providers-the-place-to-be.md

 description: Exploring the collaborative spirit of cultural creation, much like we hear in the rhythm of hip-hop.
 emoji: 🎶
 tags:
-  - 🎤 music
-  - 🤝 collaboration
+  - 🎵 Music
-  - 🌍 culture
+  - 🌍 Culture
+  - 📝 Writing
+  - 🎤 Hip-Hop
 haiku: |
   New songs arise fast,
   Voices blend in harmony,